wp-plugins/testimonial-rotator/readme.txt

 == Changelog ==

+= 2.0.4 - Updated July 7, 2014 =
+* Ability to center the stars
+* Hopefully fixed up issues with the_content on the single page
+* Added new filter for pause on hover
+* Added new filter for loading scripts in the footer
+* Added new filter for settings on Widgets
+* Added Rotator IDs to most filters so they can used on a rotator basis

 = 2.0.3 - Updated May 30, 2014 =
 * Added thumbnail setting for Rotator
 * Wrapped Init functions with is_admin for the Admin only hooks